By Dick Hall-Sizemore

 - Is a wholly owned subsidiary or a division of a parent company.

 The response to the grant program was overwhelming.
 DSBSD received 20,005 applications requesting a total of $1.1 billion, far in excess of what was available.
-The agency awarded funding to 2,935 applicants (14.7%), for a total of $122.8 million.
+The agency awarded funding to 2,935 applicants (14.7%), for a total of $112.8 million.
+(Note: An earlier version of this post showed the total as $122.8 million.
+That error was due entirely to a typo by the author.)

 The agency provided me a listing of the successful applicants and the amounts awarded.
 Of the more than 2,900 awards, 435 applicants received the maximum of $100,000.
 The average amount awarded was $38,341; the median grant was $24,656.
 According to a late December press release from the Governor’s office, more than 45% of the amount awarded went to “nearly 1,000 small businesses and nonprofits in low-income and economically disadvantaged communities and about $50 million was awarded to women, minority, and veteran-owned businesses.”